JohnDLee/2048RL/RL/SOLUTION1.md

 The first iteration model was only trained on 500 episodes, but I anticipate this to be an insufficient number of episodes.
 Future models will be trained longer.

+Training can be run using `python RL/training_simple'`.
+For a GUI version of training, change `gui = True` in line 269 to observe the training progress.

 ## Model

 The model I use is a simple MLP with 16 input neurons, 1024, 512, 256 hidden neurons, and 4 output neurons.
 The internal activations are ReLU operations and the output is just left linear.
 States are flatten to a 16 value vector to be fed into the model and each output neuron corresponds to the reward of a certain move.
 After doing research on other similar projects, this model is of sufficient size to capture the 2048 problem.